 Bassett is a tiny city located in the state of Nebraska.
 With a population of 549 people and just one neighborhood, Bassett is the 177th largest community in Nebraska.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bassett is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Bassett is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Bassett is a city of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Bassett who work in management occupations (14.83%), sales jobs (10.73%), and teaching (9.46%).

 Because of many things, Bassett is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Bassett really has some of the features that families look for when choosing a good community to raise children.
 Is Bassett perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.